Small Claims

 - Garage Refuses to Release your Car?
 How to get it back.Garage Does not Give Your Car Back.
 Disputes regarding the repair of motor vehicles are widespread.
 It is hard to find someone who has not had an awkward conversation with a guy in blue denim at least once in a… Read more: Garage Refuses to Release your Car?
 How to get it back.

-- Is Construction Lien an Option in the Small Claims Court?Small Claims Court is, undoubtedly, a popular venue for disputes about construction and renovation.
+- Is Construction Lien an Option in the Small Claims Court?Small Claims Court is undoubtedly a popular venue for disputes related to construction and renovation.
 But, unfortunately, non-payment for these types of work and dissatisfaction with the job is all too common.
-Construction Lien Outside of the small claims court procedure,… Read more: Is Construction Lien an Option in the Small Claims Court?
+Construction Lien Outside of the Small Claims Court… Read more: Is Construction Lien an Option in the Small Claims Court?

 - Commercial Tenancy Disputes in Small Claims CourtThe legal framework governing commercial tenancies – leases of offices, warehouses, production facilities and other business premises – is different from the framework that governs residential tenancies in several key ways.
 Legislation and jurisdiction First, commercial and residential tenancies are… Read more: Commercial Tenancy Disputes in Small Claims Court